littlstar/littlstar.github.io/content-guide.md

 ### API

 The [Littlstar API](http://developer.littlstar.com/docs) exposes RESTful endpoints for the programmatic consumption of 360&deg; content that has been uploaded to our platform.
-Version 1 of our API is currently in an **alpha** state, and as such all users should expect rapid changes and frequent breaks of backward compatibility.
-We are working hard everyday to improve the currently available functionality while adding more interactive features.
+Version 1 of our API was officially deprecated on 4/13/2016, and will reach End of Life on 1/1/2017.
+We are hard at work creating the next generation of our RESTful API to provide more robust functionality as well as more security and control over access to your content.
+Please see [here](http://developer.littlstar.com/announcements/2016/04/13/littlstar-v1-api-deprecation.html) for more information.
 If you have feedback about any issues you encounter or features/functionality that you would like to see added/improved, please [contact us](mailto:support@littlstar.com?subject=API%20Feedback) directly.

 <h3 id="3d">3D</h3>